Why Am I Always Tired and Have No Energy? How to Stop Feeling Tired

 Across the pond, Harvard University suggests that the American economy loses out on $410 billion due to tiredness, with around 70% of workers saying they get insufficient sleep.
 As a result, workplace tiredness is a real concern for both employers and employees in at least America and the UK, thanks to the problems it causes for productivity.
 Afternoon tiredness can also, as we will soon discuss, be an indicator of an underlying health problem that requires treatment.

-Potential Causes Of Afternoon Tiredness
+Potential Causes Of Tiredness

-As mentioned, we seem to naturally get a bit tired around 2 or 3pm, just because of the way our bodies work.
-This might be why some cultures have ‘siestas’ in the afternoon, to recharge for a little while before finishing the work day.
+As mentioned, we seem to naturally get a bit tired around 2 or 3 pm, just because of the way our bodies work.
+This might be why some cultures have ‘siestas’ in the afternoon, to recharge for a little while before finishing the workday.

 However, there are some common things that can cause or exacerbate afternoon tiredness:

-Perhaps the most obvious factor, sleeping poorly or having too little sleep the night before will of course make you feel more fatigued the next day, and is a prominent contributing factor to afternoon tiredness.
+Perhaps the most obvious factor, sleeping poorly or having too little sleep the night before will, of course, make you feel more fatigued the next day, and is a prominent contributing factor to afternoon tiredness.
 Poor sleep might be because of bad sleep habits, sleep apnoea, stress, health problems or many other factors.

 Your body weight can influence how tired you feel.
-Being over or underweight can put strain on your body, meaning you feel more fatigued as you must work harder to do everyday things.
+Being over or underweight can put a strain on your body, meaning you feel more fatigued as you must work harder to do everyday things.
 This can make you more likely to feel tired and unproductive in the afternoons, as well as hurt your physical and mental health.

 Similar to weight, your fitness levels might impact on afternoon tiredness.
 If you’re physically unfit, it will be easier to tire you out, and you might be more susceptible to an afternoon slump.
 Moreover, poor physical fitness can contribute to a multitude of other health problems.